 2. Epilepsy Awareness & Buccal Administration Training

-This course was designed to assist care workers who look after people with epilepsy so that they understand what seizures look like and how to administer rescue medicines through the buccal cavity to prevent status epilepticus which would result in hospitalisation.
+This course was designed to assist care workers who look after people with epilepsy so that they understand what seizures look like and how to administer rescue medicines through the buccal cavity to prevent status epilepticus which would result in hospitalization.

 3. Anaphylaxis & Adrenaline Auto-Injectors Training